 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

--1 Digital Copy of 'I Killed Breitbart' (emailed two weeks before release date) ***** 1 Signed Copy of 'I Killed Breitbart' ***** 2 'I Killed Breitbart' Stickers ***** 5 '99 Nights with the 99 Percent' Hug Coupons (w/ PDF download URL)Estimated delivery:Ships within the US only
+-1 Digital Copy of 'I Killed Breitbart' (emailed two weeks before release date) ***** 1 Signed Copy of 'I Killed Breitbart' ***** 2 'I Killed Breitbart' Stickers ***** 5 '99 Nights with the 99 Percent' Hug Coupons (w/ PDF download URL)Estimated delivery:Only ships to: United States

--1 Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 5 ‘I Killed Breitbart’ Stickers ***** 10 '99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL)Estimated delivery:Add $20 USD to ship outside the US
+-1 Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 5 ‘I Killed Breitbart’ Stickers ***** 10 '99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL)Estimated delivery:Ships anywhere in the world

--1 Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 1 Signed Copy of ‘99 Nights with the 99 Percent’ ***** 5 ‘I Killed Breitbart’ stickers ***** 20 ‘99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL) ***** 1 Signed ‘I Killed Breitbart’ Poster ***** 1 ‘I Killed Breitbart’ t-shirtEstimated delivery:Add $20 USD to ship outside the US
+-1 Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 1 Signed Copy of ‘99 Nights with the 99 Percent’ ***** 5 ‘I Killed Breitbart’ stickers ***** 20 ‘99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL) ***** 1 Signed ‘I Killed Breitbart’ Poster ***** 1 ‘I Killed Breitbart’ t-shirtEstimated delivery:Ships anywhere in the world

--Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 1 Signed Copy of ‘99 Nights with the 99 Percent’ ***** 10 ‘I Killed Breitbart’ stickers ***** 25 ‘99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL) ***** 1 Signed ‘I Killed Breitbart’ Poster ***** 1 Signed copy of March 1, 2013 Boston Phoenix with Chris Faraone’s final 10,000 word feature article: “The Trials of Nadia Naffe” ***** 1 ‘I Killed Breitbart’ t-shirt ***** 1 ‘I Killed Breitbart’ hoodie ***** Name in acknowledgment sectionEstimated delivery:Add $30 USD to ship outside the US
+-Digital Copy of ‘I Killed Breitbart’ (emailed two weeks before release date) ***** 1 Signed Copy of ‘I Killed Breitbart’ ***** 1 Signed Copy of ‘99 Nights with the 99 Percent’ ***** 10 ‘I Killed Breitbart’ stickers ***** 25 ‘99 Nights with the 99 Percent’ Hug Coupons (w/ PDF download URL) ***** 1 Signed ‘I Killed Breitbart’ Poster ***** 1 Signed copy of March 1, 2013 Boston Phoenix with Chris Faraone’s final 10,000 word feature article: “The Trials of Nadia Naffe” ***** 1 ‘I Killed Breitbart’ t-shirt ***** 1 ‘I Killed Breitbart’ hoodie ***** Name in acknowledgment sectionEstimated delivery:Ships anywhere in the world

 - (30 days)